babyloniaapp/docs/logs.md

 <img width="400" alt="Vizslaswap 404" src="https://user-images.githubusercontent.com/94221562/204252785-c069c4da-15a6-4db4-9ce9-a87184085b76.png">

-28.11.22 – The user are facing 404 error on adding LP token to the Vizslswap, they are working on it to fix.<br/>
+28.11.22 – The users are facing 404 error on adding LP token to the Vizslswap, they are working on it to fix.<br/>

 ---